 John Miller

-Former Ambassador at Large on Modern Day Slavery 2004-2006, Visiting Scholar at Institute for Government Studies, UC Berkele
+Former Ambassador at Large on Modern Day Slavery 2004-2006, Visiting Scholar at Institute for Government Studies, UC Berkeley

 I used PRE’s work…